From the President

 This bulletin can serve as a roadmap for your time here at Marquette.
 It describes the range of majors and courses Marquette offers, graduation requirements, academic policies and procedures, and experiential learning opportunities that exist both inside and outside of the classroom.
 I hope you find it a helpful resource as you register for classes and plan ahead for future semesters.

-The Marquette community is truly a family – one that extends beyond our campus community to the 100,000 alumni who lead and serve in the fields of law, engineering, business, medicine, education, dentistry, the humanities, social sciences and communication in all corners of the world.
-Our hope is that through your experiences here you will leave Marquette better than you found it.
-We know that you will contribute your unique gifts to enrich the diversity of our campus community and will go out into the world and be men and women for others.
+The Marquette community is truly a family – one that extends beyond our campus community to the 115,000+ alumni who lead and serve in the fields of law, engineering, business, medicine, education, dentistry, the humanities, social sciences and communication throughout the world.
+My hope is that through your experiences here you will leave Marquette better than you found it.
+I know that you will contribute your unique gifts to enrich the diversity of our campus community and hope that you, transformed by your education, will go out to transform the world in which you live.

 Kimo Ah Yun, Ph.D.